Optimize · v1.0 NEW VERTICAL

 Last-mile delivery & gig fleets

-For DSPs, gig delivery, and on-demand grocery — every batch of routes is signed before it hits the driver app.
-Disputes (missed deliveries, geofence violations, hours-of-service questions) get resolved against a single receipt rather than three contradictory dashboards.
+For DSPs, gig delivery, and on-demand grocery, every batch of routes gets signed before it hits the driver app.
+Disputes over missed deliveries, geofence violations, or hours-of-service questions get resolved against a single receipt instead of three dashboards that disagree with each other.

 • Hours-of-service compliance, signed per route